-- Review criteria: Artistic excellence and merit of the contracted artists (required for National Endowment for the Arts funds), depth of potential engagement with audiences, ability and capacity to carry out the project, and project commitment to DEIA (diversity, equity, inclusion, and accessibility).
+- Project commitments to DEIA (diversity, equity, inclusion, and accessibility) in partnership with communities.
 Specifically for this last criterion, the panel will review the applicant’s plan for including audiences with limited access to the arts and the accessibility measures undertaken to ensure access for members of the public.

-- Priority will be given to organizations that are led by or engage an artist(s) who is historically underrepresented or marginalized, rural communities, under-funded areas, and organizations that were not funded in Fall 2022.
-No awards are guaranteed based on priority status.
+- Priority considerations will be given to organizations that: are led by or engage an artist(s) who is historically underrepresented or marginalized, rural communities, under-funded areas, and organizations who have not previously been awarded GIG Fund in the past two years.
+Awards are not guaranteed based on priority status.

-- All applicants will receive an email notification of award decisions in late 2022 following approval from Arts Midwest’s Board of Directors.
+- All applicants will received an email notification of award decisions in early November 2023 following approval from Arts Midwest’s Board of Directors.

 Arts Midwest is now collecting applications through a new grants management platform called SmartSimple.
 Before you apply for a grant opportunity, you’ll need to register your organization in the system.

-Arts Midwest works to ensure that grant guidelines, presentations, and any other written materials are created with accessibility principles in mind.
-Additionally, we are happy to provide materials in Braille, Large Print, or other formats with advance notice.
+Arts Midwest works to ensure that grant guidelines, presentations, and any other written materials are created with accessibility and disability experiences in mind.